wazuh/wazuh-documentation/source/installation-guide/installing-splunk/splunk_wazuh.rst

 Installation
 ------------

-1. Download the latests stable version from the Splunk App for Wazuh `repository <https://github.com/wazuh/wazuh-splunk/>`_.
+1. Download the latests stable version from the Splunk App for Wazuh `repository <https://github.com/wazuh/wazuh-splunk/releases/>`_.

-2. Install our app SplunkAppForWazuh on your Indexer, or on each search head that you have.
+2. Install our Wazuh app for Splunk on your Indexer or on each search head that you have.

   - CLI mode: